Raspberry Pi Simulink Coder target (RPIt)

 Related research projects

 This software was used by Xavier Weber for his PhD thesis on active damping of cable-driven parallel manipulators.
-Below a short video illustrating his work.
-This work will be presented at IROS 2014 .
+Below two short videos illustrating his work.
+This work will be presented at IROS 2014 and ICRA 2015 .

 Direct link: